darshanime/gofherd/README.md

 - Persistence
   - State is saved so it can be continued after pause/crash.
 - HTTP APIs
-  - To for monitoring, dynamically change the parallelism.
+  - For monitoring, to dynamically change the parallelism etc.

 ### Example